Apple cider vinegar is often promoted as something that can help with a wide range of areas of health.

 This leaves a lot open to interpretation.
 Optimists can look at this and see that there is some positive research, and it is worth considering.

 From my perspective though, none of those studies really had large sample sizes and they were relatively poorly controlled from a dietary perspective.

-That is not really a large criticism, since these studies were not designed to definitively answer the question of whether apple cider vinegar improves cholesterol.
+That is not really a large criticism.
+These studies were not designed to definitively answer the question of whether apple cider vinegar improves cholesterol.

 But food for thought, it has been a long time since either of these studies have been conducted.
-And it does not seem like researchers are rushing to get more studies done on this topic with greater dietary control and larger sample sizes.
+It does not seem like researchers are rushing to get more studies done on this topic with greater dietary control and larger sample sizes.

 Since that is not happening, I assume that other people in this space are looking at it the same way I am and interpreting this as a sign that it really does not do that much for cholesterol.

 There are only two studies that look at vinegar consumption and cancer in humans.
 And none specifically on apple cider vinegar, to the best of my knowledge.

 These studies also did not really show anything promising.
 Particularly since they were conflicting.
 One showed a small decreased association with cancer.
 Another showed a small increased association with cancer.